eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 order: 2
 ---

-# Installing components individually for a Codewind remote deployment
+# Deploying Codewind components individually

 Codewind includes a CLI to simplify the installation process.
 Find the `cwctl` CLI in your HOME directory under the `~/.codewind/<version>` path.